 Howard Hughes: His Life and Madness — I read Howard Hughes biography in August and it was a truly riveting story.
 Howard Hughes inherited the Hughes Tool Company from his father and after buying out other family members took control of the multi-million dollar company in his early twenties.
 An aviation enthusiast he spent a lot of his fortune and company earnings in the 1930-40s on designing faster aircraft, setting up the Hughes Aircraft Company, accomplishing new long distance flying records or making movies in Hollywood.
 His aircraft company designed some iconic aircraft, like the “Spruce Goose” flying boat, but in the end was not successful in becoming a major contractor to the US Air Force, mainly because Hughes could not deliver on this promises.
 The Hughes Aircraft Company was however successful in designing modern missile systems and satellites that are used to this day, and the company is now part of Raytheon.
 A biography about Hughes would not be complete without investigating some of the mania behind the man.
 Hughes was a codeine addict, a recluse who was afraid of both germs and the public, frittered away a massive fortune and seemed to have lived in a parallel universe most of his lifetime.
 Granted his maniacal tendencies probably facilitated his daring endeavours in aviation and business, but the book is still a cautionary tale of a man’s downfall.

-The Rocket Company — This is a book I really enjoyed telling the story of setting up a hypothetical rocket company and trying to solve some of the issues regarding sustainability and reusability of rockets that SpaceX is currently trying to tackle.
+The Rocket Company (Library of Flight) — This is a book I really enjoyed telling the story of setting up a hypothetical rocket company and trying to solve some of the issues regarding sustainability and reusability of rockets that SpaceX is currently trying to tackle.
 It is no wonder that Elon Musk has called this book an “interesting approach to the greatest problem in space exploration: the cost of getting there.”
 This book will educate you about various facets of rocketry; not only the technical side such as tradeoffs between solid and liquid fuelled boosters, different multistage designs and heat shields, but also the business side of things that are often neglected in other books on the topic.

 Structures: Or Why Things Don’t Fall Down — Elon Musk has recommended this book, and as a structural engineer I absolutely love it.
 The book is a rare example of technical writing that is incredibly enjoyable to read, without pretending to be too “nerdy” on one hand or “condescending” on the other.
 Gordon, the author, started as a naval engineer in Glasgow and then moved on to work at the Royal Aircraft Establishment at Farnborough, which was responsible for many iconic aircraft during the Cold War.
 As a result, he gained lots of experience with working with a number of materials ranging from metals and natural wooden materials, to plastics and ceramics.
 Throughout the book Gordon discusses a wide range of structures you see in everyday life including skeletons, bridges, boats and cathedrals, and this really raises your appreciation for the the subject.
 I remember sitting in Sacre-Coeur Basilica in Paris and gazing up at all the intricate arches that hold up the domed ceiling, and marvelling at the genius of this type of construction that Gordon discusses in this book.